This part of the handbook includes regulations, information and guidance about:

 - You can also obtain help, support and advice if you are feeling stressed, anxious, depressed or have another ongoing mental health condition in your day-to-day life at UWE Bristol, but do not need or want to suspend your registration or apply for personal circumstances.
 This is available for all students of the University, including PGRs, from the University’s Wellbeing Service.

 Advice for staff who have concerns about a PGR’s health or wellbeing

 The Wellbeing Service is a confidential service and is unable to discuss any information about whether a student is accessing the service unless they have the student’s consent.
-Any DoS/supervisor or other member of staff who has an urgent concern about a PGR can speak to the Duty Wellbeing Practitioner during standard office hours by calling + 44 (0) 117 32 86268 for general advice and to pass on their concerns.
-The Wellbeing Service has also produced an advice for staff supporting students guidance document as a downloadable pdf.
+Any DoS/supervisor or other member of staff who has an urgent concern about a PGR can call the Serious Concerns line.
+Anyone call call it, including students, staff, family members and carers.